lindseyr23/GuitarHero430/README.md

      - 5V (Power)

 3. **Attach Female Connectors:**
-   - Solder female connectors to the other end of the jumper wires for this LED strip.
+   - (if not already present) Solder female connectors to the other end of the jumper wires for this LED strip.

 4. **Connect LED Strips:**
    - For the remaining four strips, connect each strip to the previous one using enameled wire: